coxjacob/docker-projects/Milvus_Search/milvus_search_readme.md

 # milvus-u

 This code has been adapted from the Udemy Course [Introduction to Milvus (Vector Database) Using Python](https://www.udemy.com/course/getting-started-with-milvus-vector-database).
+The courese showed how to implement Milvus from Jupyter Notebook.
+This repository places the query code in its own container with a standalone python file.

 ## Getting started
 - Start the Milvus Container